twiztedmyrtle/twiztedmyrtle.github.io/content/prints.md

             <div class="row">
                 <div class="col-md-10 col-md-offset-1">
                     <div class="col-text-1 element-top-20 element-bottom-20 os-animation" data-os-animation="fadeInUp" data-os-animation-delay="0.1s">
-                        <h1 class="super text-italic">Art should disturb the comfortable & comfort the disturbed</h1> </div>
+                        <h1 class="super text-italic">Art should disturb the comfortable &amp; comfort the disturbed</h1> </div>
                     <div class="col-text-1 element-top-20 element-bottom-20 os-animation" data-os-animation="fadeInUp" data-os-animation-delay="0.1s">
                     </div>
                 </div>
                 <div class="col-md-8 element-top-20 col-md-offset-2">
-                    <p class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s">Art that only a few privileged can own through manufactured demand to drive up the commercial value is manipulative; it promotes concepts of scarcity and superiority to pander to our fragile egos.
+                    <p class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s">Art that only a few privileged can own through manufactured demand to drive up the commercial value is manipulative.
+It promotes concepts of scarcity and superiority to pander to our fragile egos.
 For Twizted Myrtle to offer limited edition would simply be disingenuous.
                     </p>
                     <p class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s">Twizted Myrtle is about living with love, compassion and abundance.
 We seek truth in pursuit of freedom in body, mind and spirit.
 We dare to think and act differently.
 We create our own path and live on our own terms.
 Twizted Myrtle is about seizing and living the moment that is now!
 When deciding whether a piece of art should grace your walls, there’s only one question – <br>Does it sing to your soul?
                     </p>